 Generally, you will still incur the cost of room and board, along with books and incidentals, and you may be required to work during the academic year, as some schools offering a degree for free want their students to have some skin in the game.

-Many free-tuition schools, which include a mix of four-year and two-year programs, are small and located in rural parts of the country.
+Many free-tuition schools, which include a mix of four- and two-year programs, are small and located in rural parts of the country.

-FinAid.org notes that some new colleges, particularly professional schools, also offer free tuition to the first year’s incoming class to generate publicity, which is worth investigating the year you apply for college.
-And for those with exceptional financial need, it reports that more than 70 colleges have implemented zero loans financial aid policies for low-income students.
+Additionally, some new colleges, particularly professional schools, offer free tuition to the first year’s incoming class to generate publicity, which is worth investigating the year you apply for college.

-The number of American students who study abroad before graduating from college has more than tripled in the last two decades, reaching a new high of more than 300,000 in 2013-14 academic year, the most recent year for which data are available, according to the Institute of International Education.4 But the vast majority spend only a semester or two abroad.
+The number of American students who study abroad before graduating from college reached 341,751 in 2017-18, the most recent year for which data are available, according to NAFSA: Association of International Educators.
+But the vast majority spend only a semester or two abroad.3

-Undergraduate tuition at the University of Edinburgh in Scotland, for example, ranged from roughly $24,000 to $32,000 for international students in 2016-17, depending on the major selected, while Oxford University tuition ranges from $22,000 to $33,000.
+Undergraduate tuition at the University of Edinburgh in Scotland, for example, ranged from roughly $25,000 to $43,000 for international students in 2018-19, depending on the major selected, while Oxford University tuition (not including room and board) ranges from $21,000 to $32,000.
 By comparison, domestic Ivy League Harvard University and the elite Stanford University both charge roughly $45,000 per year.

-Canadian colleges, including McGill University and Concordia University in Montreal, also offer annual tuition for far less than many top private U.S. schools, said Block.
+Canadian colleges, including McGill University and Concordia University in Montreal, also offer annual tuition for far less than many top private U.S. schools depending on the course of study, said Block.

-“Going abroad can mean a substantial savings for international students,” she said.
-“This coming fall, I will have several students at the University of St. Andrews, which draws roughly one-third of its students from America.”
+“Going abroad can mean a substantial savings for international students,” she said, who noted she had several students at the University of St. Andrews, which draws roughly one-third of its students from America.
 (The prestigious Scottish school where Prince William and Princess Kate were introduced offers a joint degree with the College of William and Mary in Williamsburg, Virginia.)

 “You also want to look at the dark side, meaning what will happen in four years after you graduate,” Block said.
 “Where are the kids who go there getting jobs?
 Are they getting into American graduate schools?
 Are they getting internships back in the U.S.?
 I tell families you have to look at the outcome four years from now because if you can’t get work, it is not really a savings.”